 To help get you started here’s my guide to:

-6 Great Spots to See Autumn Leaves in Japan
+6 Great Spots to See Autumn Leaves in Japan in 2019

 6 Great Spots To See Autumn Leaves In Japan

 Autumn in Japan runs from September through to November.
 Unlike the blossoming in spring, celebrated by the Japanese for its fleeting nature, the colours of autumn (koyo in Japanese) is a slow burn act of nature.
 Leaves gradually change from vibrant greens to blazing reds over many weeks.